fluent/fluentd-docs-gitbook/input/http.md

 The timeout \(seconds\) to set `SO_LINGER`.

-The default value `0` is to send RST rather than FIN to avoid lots of connections sitting in TIME_WAIT on closing.
+The default value `0` is to send RST rather than FIN to avoid lots of connections sitting in TIME_WAIT on closing on non-Windows.

-You can set positive value to send FIN on closing.
+You can set positive value to send FIN on closing on non-Windows.

+(On Windows, Fluentd sends FIN when `linger_timeout` is `0` too).

 ```text
 <transport tcp>